 Sally Kuzemchak, MS, RD, blogger at Real Mom Nutrition abolished the “one bite rule” from her dinner table several years ago when she saw that it was completely backfiring with her younger son.

 “Unlike my older son who would happily comply, my younger son was reacting to the rule by becoming angry and (even more) stubborn about his food.
 So now I offer everything and may gently suggest the boys try something–if it’s a new food I’ll describe it and why they might like it or what it’s similar to–but there is zero pressure at the table.
 I keep offering new foods and trust someday they will come around.
 In the meantime, there’s no negativity or nagging at dinnertime.
 The table is a happy place.”

-The truth is, we all struggle to get a healthy meal on the table.
+The truth is, we all really want to raise a healthy eater and some of us struggle to get a healthy meal on the table.
 We all have disaster dinners when someone is melting down, arguing or rejecting a fabulous meal.